Gio-Longo/DSFinalProject/data/manual/data_schema.md

 ## Manual Data
 **Note**
-- This is the manual data mapped from the pdf file
+- This is the manual data mapped from the PDF file

-## Pension Fund Mapping
+## Pension Fund Names
 |  **Name**  |
 |:----------:|
 | mgrco      |